 Thankfully, other options like factoring and purchase order financing help fill the gap by providing small business owners with vital cash flow quickly.

-Capstone Business Funding, LLC, specializes in providing business owners with multiple business funding solutions.
+Capstone Capital Group, LLC, specializes in providing business owners with multiple business funding solutions.
 Our invoice factoring and purchase order invoicing services allows qualified business owners to gain access to necessary cash flow faster so they can remain competitive.
 In today’s marketplace, that’s essential for a business to remain viable.
 If you’re ready to learn more about the options available to you, call us today at 212-755-3636 or contact us online.